Police

 Very poor road conditions make it difficult to cross the land border with Gabon.
 If you plan to take this route:

-You may need a valid yellow fever vaccination certificate to enter Cameroon, and neighbouring countries.
+You'll need a valid yellow fever vaccination certificate to enter Cameroon and neighbouring countries.
+Some airlines may want to see one when you leave.

 Find out about returning to Australia after exposure to yellow fever.